Simone is a certified Pilates instructor who wants to help clients feel and look better.

 Did you know that many an exercise for stomach muscles can actually cause your stomach to stick out instead of flatten?
-Wisen up- this is a sad reality.
+Wisen up, this is a sad reality.
 While thousands of people attempt to flatten their paunches every day, a pretty hefty proportion of them are doing exercises entirely wrong.
-They would probably be better off just walking instead of doing their abdominal exercise incorrectly.
+They would probably be better off just walking instead of doing their abdominal exercises incorrectly.

 It is not enough to just do abdominal exercises to strengthen your core.
 You must do them correctly.
 And if you want to do them correctly, you'll need to understand the concept of co-contraction.